gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 Copilot knows quite well about design patterns.
-The bigger challange is explaining to copilot what you actually want to do.
+The bigger challenge is explaining to copilot what you actually want to do.
 Here is the example of a factory created by a single comment and very little help to get the code started.
 ```py
 # write a factory that creates a logistics object that implements a road logistics or sea logistics
 def create_logistics(type):